unt-libraries/keeper/README.md

     ```

 6. Create a MySQL user and add credentials to `secrets.json`.
 Depending on your OS, MySQL may be started
     with `sudo /etc/init.d/mysql start`.
+Skip this step if you already have a MySQL admin user.

     ```bash
     mysql -u root -p
     ```

     ```mysql
-    mysql> CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';
+    mysql> CREATE USER 'keeper_admin'@'localhost' IDENTIFIED BY '<new_password>';
     ```

-7. Create a new database in MySQL, create a new user, grant privileges, and add the name to secrets.json
+7. Use your admin to create a new database in MySQL, create a new user, grant privileges, and add the name to secrets.json

     ```bash
-    mysql -u root -p
+    mysql -u keeper_admin -p
     ```

     ```mysql
     mysql> CREATE DATABASE keeper;
-    mysql> CREATE USER 'keeper'@'localhost' IDENTIFIED BY 'yourpassword';
+    mysql> CREATE USER 'keeper_user'@'localhost' IDENTIFIED BY '<new_password>';
-    mysql> GRANT ALL PRIVILEGES ON keeper.* to 'keeper'@'localhost';
+    mysql> GRANT ALL PRIVILEGES ON keeper.* to 'keeper_user'@'localhost';
     ```

 8. Run the migrate command with the settings argument.
 In this case, we're using dev settings.